Max Frisch: Relationships between the sexes

 Claus Reschke says that the male protagonists in Frisch's work are all similar modern Intellectual types: egocentric, indecisive, uncertain in respect of their own self-image, they often misjudge their actual situation.
 Their interpersonal relationships are superficial to the point of agnosticism, which condemns them to live as isolated loners.
 If they do develop some deeper relationship involving women, they lose emotional balance, becoming unreliable partners, possessive and jealous.
 They repeatedly assume outdated gender roles, masking sexual insecurity behind chauvinism.
 All this time their relationships involving women are overshadowed by feelings of guilt.
 In a relationship with a woman they look for "real life", from which they can obtain completeness and self-fulfilment, untrammelled by conflict and paralyzing repetition, and which will never lose elements of novelty and spontaneity.

 Female protagonists in Frisch's work also lead back to a recurring gender-based stereotype, according to Mona Knapp.
 Frisch's compositions tend to be centred on male protagonists, around which his leading female characters, virtually interchangeable, fulfil a structural and focused function.
 Often they are idolised as "great" and "wonderful", superficially emancipated and stronger than the men.
 However, they actually tend to be driven by petty motivations: disloyalty, greed and unfeelingness.
 In the author's later works the female characters become increasingly one-dimensional, without evidencing any inner ambivalence.
-Often the women are reduced to the role of a simple threat to the man's identity, or the object of some infidelity, thereby catalysing the successes or failings of the male's existence, so providing the male protagonist an object for his own introspection.
-For the most part, the action in the male:female relationship in a work by Frisch comes from the woman, while the man remains passive, waiting and reflective.
+Often the women are reduced to the role of a simple threat to the man's identity, or the object of some infidelity, thereby catalysing the successes or failings of the male's existence, so providing the male protagonist with an object for his own introspection.
+For the most part, the action in the male-female relationship in a work by Frisch comes from the woman, while the man remains passive, waiting and reflective.
 Superficially the woman is loved by the man, but in truth she is feared and despised.

 From her thoughtfully feminist perspective, Karin Struck saw Frisch's male protagonists manifesting a high level of dependency on the female characters, but the women remain strangers to them.
 The men are, from the outset, focused on the ending of the relationship: they cannot love because they are preoccupied with escaping from their own failings and anxieties.
 Often they conflate images of womanliness with images of death, as in Frisch's take on the Don Juan legend: "The woman reminds me of death, the more she seems to blossom and thrive".
 Each new relationship with a woman, and the subsequent separation was, for a Frisch male protagonist, analogous to a bodily death: his fear of women corresponded with fear of death, which meant that his reaction to the relationship was one of flight and shame.